containerbuildsystem/osbs-docs/docs/multiarch.rst

 The build metadata (build.extra.image) will have an additional key to hold a pull-by-digest specification for the manifest list.

+index
+    information about the manifest list holding the images.
+This is a map with the following keys:

+    pull
+        list of pull specifications (as strings); one must include a tag, one may include a digest

+    tags
+        list of tags that were updated to point to this manifest list, one of which must be the one used in "pull"

 Example::

   # This section is metadata for the build as a whole